muxinc/nextjs-video-ai-workflows/context/implementation-explained.md

 - [ ] **Caption translation flow**
   - [ ] Identify the canonical source text track for an asset (the "ready" English captions)
   - [ ] `translateCaptionsWorkflow` wraps `translateCaptions` in a Vercel Workflow
-  - [ ] Persist returned track IDs into `Media`
+  - [ ] Workflow attaches translated track directly to the Mux asset (`uploadToMux: true`)
-  - [ ] Rehydrate into the player caption selector
+  - [ ] Refresh asset data to see new track in player selector
 - [ ] **Audio dubbing flow**
   - [ ] `translateAudioWorkflow` wraps `translateAudio` in a Vercel Workflow
-  - [ ] Persist returned audio track IDs
+  - [ ] Workflow attaches dubbed audio track directly to the Mux asset
-  - [ ] Rehydrate into the player audio selector
+  - [ ] Refresh asset data to see new track in player selector

 ### 6) Level 3: Clip creation UI (Remotion preview — "free" iteration)